The weirdest crisp flavours are, unsurprisingly, bonkers.

 Below, we've put down the weirdest crisp flavours we've ever stumbled across.

 Twisted has ranked them in order, from odd to the seriously downright bonkers.

 Let us know if you agree with our competitors...

 To kick off this potato-based taste bud torture, we have a crisp from the sea.

 With famous flavours like prawn cocktail having cemented themselves as family favourites, there isn’t really any logical reason why octopus shouldn’t be allowed.

 6. Cajun Squirrel

-When Walker’s (better known as "Lay’s" to our international colleagues) announced to the world that they were asking the public for recipe ideas, the culinary world drew a collective gasp of breath.
+When Walker’s (better known as "Lay’s" to our international friends) announced to the world that they were asking the public for recipe ideas, the culinary world drew a collective gasp of breath.

-The limited-edition Chinese blueberry flavour was described by the packaging as “natural and cool” – two of the least crisp appropriate words in the English language.
+The limited-edition Chinese blueberry flavour was described as “natural and cool” – two of the least crisp appropriate words in the English language.

 3. Maple Moose